|

 - You can do anything.

 - Independence.
-You are not at the mercy of somebody else’s
+You are not at the mercy of someone else’s

 development tool.